SSpeights/PowerShellGuide/refining-with-loops.md

 ## Making it easier to read in data

 As a final step, you decide to make entering the parameter easier so you only have to enter a file path / file name instead of "Get-Content" at the command line.
 You also decide to that you want to be able to set the list of system name from inside the script for automation.
 You also add a little fallback statement if the file is empty - just in case.
 And, you add an error handling, if the status isn't "OK" no file will be written and you get a message telling you that you need to troubleshoot system name, network connection or the system itself.

 [Your final script is here](/Examples/FinalInputs_ComputerData.ps1).
 You also have full help for this script from the CLI.
-Simply type `help .\FinalInputs_ComputerData.ps1`.
+Simply type in`help .\FinalInputs_ComputerData.ps1`.

-That's it. now you can get information about the computers your are managing, write them to a report and use the report to check and see which kind of software you can install on these computers.
+That's it for the beginners guide. now you can get information about the computers your are managing, write them to a report and use the report to check and see which kind of software you can install on these computers.
 If you plan to automate this process, you might want to also create a another script to delete all reports to make way for new reports in the next scheduled run.
 Or, you might not want to mess around with files at all and but the checking logic in this script \(or pass objects to another scripts\).
 There are lots of options.

 The final section in this booklet is a list of all resources that we could think of to help you go further with PowerShell scripting.
 There is certainly a lot more you can do but hopefully this helped to get started!